dogefriendyt/instant-win/README.md

 # Instant Win!

-Win all these supported games with the simple click of a button@
+Win all these supported games with the simple click of a button!